liangyuwang/zo2/README.md

   conda activate zo2
   ```

+* If you want to use ZO2 as a package in your own code, you can install it directly in your Python environment.

-* Before installing the ZO2 package, ensure you have the required dependencies:
+  Before installing the ZO2 package, ensure you have the required dependencies:

   [PyTorch](https://pytorch.org/get-started/locally/) >= 2.4.0, CUDA >= 12.1

   Once the dependencies are installed, you can install the ZO2 package using pip: